 The Conflict of Interest Review Committee (CIRC) is holding virtual meetings so that required reviews can be conducted in accordance with State regulations, and Federal, UC and UCLA policies.
 Staff of the office of Research Policy and Compliance (RPC) are working remotely during the shelter-in-place orders.
 Emails and calls will be returned as promptly as possible.

 Please note that the electronic Disclosure Gateway (eDGE) system is web based and can be accessed via the internet.

 Forms 740 and supplements can be electronically signed and scanned.

-While there is no relaxation of the California Fair Political Practices Commission requirement to collect originally signed (wet ink) signatures on the State 700U forms.
-UC attorneys have advised that during this time, campuses may use electronically signed and/or scanned copies to initiate reviews, as long as originals are collected later.
+While there is no relaxation of the California Fair Political Practices Commission requirement to collect originally signed (wet) signatures on the State 700U forms, UC attorneys have advised that during this time, campuses may use scanned copies to initiate reviews, as long as originals are collected later.